sagemath/trac_to_gh/Issue 6091.md

 # Issue 6091: [with patch, needs review] syntax extended for subfields of number fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6091

 Original creator: fwclarke